dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ### 22.2.20. synthesize {#sec-synthesize-attr}

 The `{:synthesize}` attribute must be used on methods that have no body and return one or more fresh objects.
-During compilation, if the `/synthesize` command-line argument is used, the postconditions associated with such a method are translated to a series of API calls to the target languages's mocking framework.
+During compilation, the postconditions associated with such a method are translated to a series of API calls to the target languages's mocking framework.
 The object returned, therefore, behaves exactly as the postconditions specify.
 If there is a possibility that this behavior violates